 - Clover Station 2018 with display printer

-- Clover Mini (2nd generation)
+- Clover Mini 2

 - Clover Flex

-In this section, we discuss guidelines for using the Android NfcAdapter class in your app.
+This section provides guidelines for using the Android NfcAdapter class in your app.

 The NFC antenna is enabled only when your app is in the foreground.
 In the foreground activity, your app must call the following methods of the